Fahim0729/Excel_SuperStore-Sales-Dataset-analysis/README.md

 ## 📌 Introduction

-Created an interactive Excel dashboard to analyze two years (2019–2020) of SuperStore sales.
-Gender, age group, payment method, product sub-category, and other dimensions are analyzed using dynamic slicers for interactive data exploration.
+Created an interactive Excel dashboard to analyze two years (2019–2020) of SuperStore sales dataset.
+Gender, age group, payment method, product sub-category, and other dimensions are analyzed.
+Dynamic slicers are used for interactive data exploration.

 ---